bifurcationkit/BifurcationKit.jl/docs/src/linearsolver.md

 # Linear solvers

-> The linear solvers must be subtypes of `AbstractLinearSolver`.
+> If you provide your own linear solver, it must be a subtype of `AbstractLinearSolver` otherwise `PseudoArcLengthContinuation.jl
+` will not recognise it.
+See example just below.

 The linear solvers provide a way of inverting the Jacobian `J` or computing `J \ x`.